HomeResourcesBlogDistracted Driving Awareness Month: The Risks of Distracted Driving For Commercial Fleets

 • Manual: taking your hands off the wheel

-• Cognitive: taking your mind off of the task of driving3
+• Cognitive: taking your mind off of driving3

-Texting while driving is the most worrisome activity, as it spans all three types of driving distraction.
+Texting while driving is the most worrisome activity, as it spans all three types of driving distractions.
 According to the NHTSA, sending or reading a text message takes your eyes off the road for five seconds.
-At fifty-five miles per hour, this is the equivalent of driving the length of a football field with your eyes closed.
+At fifty-five miles per hour, this is the equivalent of driving the length of a football field with your eyes closed.2

 How to address distracted driving